smallk/smallk.github.io/pages_repo.md

 permalink: /repo/
 ---

-These are ways to get the code:
+These are the ways to obtain the code:

 1. The SmallK code tarball is at [SmallK](https://github.com/smallk/smallk.github.io/tree/master/code).
 2. There is also a code repository [here](https://github.com/smallk/smallk).